kundajelab/basepairmodels/README.md

 ### 1. Install Miniconda

-Download and install the latest python 3.7 version of Miniconda for your platform.
+Download and install the latest version of Miniconda for your platform.
 Here is the link for the installers - <a href="https://docs.conda.io/en/latest/miniconda.html">Miniconda Installers</a>

 ### 2. Create new virtual environment

 Create a new virtual environment and activate it as shown below

 ```
-conda create --name basepairmodels python=3.7
+conda create --name basepairmodels python=3.6.8
 conda activate basepairmodels
 ```